josefchtr/bakalarska-prace/README.md

 ### Supported versions of Gazebo
 Garden v7.7.0+

-This Gazebo world is well suited for organizations who are building and testing robot applications for warehouse and logistics use cases.
+This world is intended for UAMT scientists to test the optimization of robot behavior without the need to run physical devices.

 ## 3D Models included in this Gazebo World